torvalds/linux/Documentation/arch/x86/amd-debugging.rst

 Most OEM machines don't have a serial UART for outputting kernel or BIOS debug messages.
-However BIOS debug messages are useful for understanding both BIOS bugs and bugs with the Linux kernel drivers that call BIOS AML.
+However BIOS debug messages are useful for understanding both BIOS bugs and bugs with the GNU/Linux kernel drivers that call BIOS AML.

 As the BIOS on most OEM AMD systems are based off an AMD reference BIOS, the infrastructure used for exporting debugging messages is often the same